Is fatigue your biggest business challenge

 It is really hard work trying to make a business a success.
 The hours can be super long; you need total focus and huge energy reserves to keep things moving.
 More importantly, being an entrepreneur can be hugely stressful, which can have an impact on your mental wellbeing.

-As well as managing your time efficiently – easier said than done, as I wrote about in a previous blog post - there are ways to combat fatigue.
+As well as managing your time efficiently – easier said than done - there are ways to combat fatigue.
 It may take a little rearranging of your busy schedule, but our health, both mental and physical, is really important, so I hope these ideas help: